CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

     - If < 0.6, then then they will be considered `least correlated`.

 The strategy for the model's train / validation phase will be:
-- Test models with base features
+- Train / validate models with base features
-- See if by adding the additional most and least correlated features to them improves the performance
+- See if by adding the additional most and least correlated features to them the performance improves

 The whole dataset will be splitted into two sets:
 * `Train / Validation set:` will be used to train the models and validate the performances.